chibisnorlax/acnhfaq/faq/island-life/island-life.md

 * * *
 ## Dreams
 ### How do I dream?
+After upgrading your Resident Services from a tent to a building, you would have unlocked Dreaming.
 Go to a bed indoors and walk towards the bed lie down.
 Select `I want to sleep`.
 This will allow you to enter the dream world and meet [Luna](/acnhfaq/npc/#luna)!
 From there, select `I want to dream` and then enter a dream address!

 ### How do I get my dream address?
 Go to a bed indoors and walk towards the bed lie down.
 Select `I want to sleep`.
 Talk to Luna and select `Share a dream` to receive your dream code.